rm-hull/luma.examples/README.rst

 .. note::
    #.
 Substitute ``python3`` for ``python`` in the above examples if you are using python3.
    #. ``python-dev`` (apt-get) and ``psutil`` (pip/pip3) are required to run the ``sys_info.py``
       example.
-See `install instructions <https://github.com/rm-hull/luma.oled/blob/master/examples/sys_info.py#L3-L7>`_ for the exact commands to use.
+See `install instructions <https://github.com/rm-hull/luma.examples/blob/master/examples/sys_info.py#L3-L7>`_ for the exact commands to use.

 Emulators
 ^^^^^^^^^
 There are various display emulators available for running code against, for debugging and screen capture functionality:

-* The :py:class:`luma.core.emulator.capture` device will persist a numbered PNG file to disk every time its ``display`` method is called.
+* The `luma.core.emulator.capture` device will persist a numbered PNG file to disk every time its ``display`` method is called.

-* The :py:class:`luma.core.emulator.gifanim` device will record every image when its ``display`` method is called, and on program exit (or Ctrl-C), will assemble the images into an animated GIF.
+* The `luma.core.emulator.gifanim` device will record every image when its ``display`` method is called, and on program exit (or Ctrl-C), will assemble the images into an animated GIF.

-* The :py:class:`luma.core.emulator.pygame` device uses the :py:mod:`pygame` library to
-  render the displayed image to a pygame display surface.
+* The `luma.core.emulator.pygame` device uses the `pygame` library to render the displayed image to a pygame display surface.

 Invoke the demos with::